deso-protocol/frontend/README.md

 ## Build

-After proper configuration of `environment.ts` and `environment.prod.ts`, run `npm run build` to build the project.
+proper configuration of `environment.ts` and `environment.prod.ts`, run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use `npm run build_prod` for a production build.